textpattern/textpattern.github.io/tags/prev-title.md

 ## Attributes

-This tag takes no attributes.
+This tag has no attributes.

 ## Examples